Guydada/MIND-Recommender-System-Project-Pytorch-TF-IDF--Deep-Learning/README.md

 $ conda create --name <env> --file requirements.txt
 ```

-The data should be downloaded and placed in the `data` directory, [download](https://msnews.github.io/)
+The data should be downloaded and placed in the project directory.
+Create a `data` directory, and `train` `test` directories, place the data from: [download](https://msnews.github.io/) accordingly.

 ## Usage
 After installation, you can run the following command to activate the environment: